uhop/grunt-tight-sprite/README.md

 ## Release History

+- 0.1.7 *added `hide` option.*
-0.1.6 -- add arbitrary parameters to a template.
-Thanks, Vladimir Lugovsky!
+- 0.1.6 *added arbitrary parameters to a template.
+Thanks, Vladimir Lugovsky!*

-0.1.5 -- removed some accidental garbage.
+- 0.1.5 *removed some accidental garbage.*

-0.1.4 -- accurate work with layouting 0 and 1 rectangle.
+- 0.1.4 *accurate work with layouting 0 and 1 rectangle.*

-0.1.3 -- a bug fix.
+- 0.1.3 *a bug fix.*

-0.1.2 -- added support for skipping path from CSS class names.
+- 0.1.2 *added support for skipping path from CSS class names.*

-0.1.1 -- added support for file extensions.
+- 0.1.1 *added support for file extensions.*

-0.1.0 -- the initial release.
+- 0.1.0 *the initial release.*